psaucedoa/ME400-MP3/README.md

 This will be cleaned up at some later data.

 # Install
-You're gonna need PYroMAT.
-Follow the installation instructions or do it the way you are most comfortable.
+Besides the usual python packages, you're gonna need PYroMat.
+Follow the installation instructions below (or do it the way you are most comfortable).

 See https://tbretl.github.io/ae353-sp22/setup#windows on how to set up python real nice with VSCode.
+See http://www.pyromat.org/download.html for PYroMat installation instructions.
 # Results
-Our graphs and figures are located in the folders abve, labeled "Hydrogen-Air_graphs" and "Iso-Octane_graphs."
+Our graphs and figures are located in the folders above, labeled "Hydrogen-Air_graphs" and "Iso-Octane_graphs."

 Alternitavely, one could also clone the repo and run the scripts themselves, which should produce those same graphs.
 # Assumptions